william-spongberg/VICInspect/README.md

 ## Details

-- Open Street Maps for mapping, yay open source
+- Google Maps for mapping
 - Uses your location to pinpoint inspector locations
 - PTV API to track current tram + train locations, so inspectors can be attached to those vehicles